lhn1703/cpu_16bit/README.md

 # Registers and Memory
 - 13 general purpose regisers r0 to r12
 - r_zero: immutable register containing 16'b0
-- sp: initialized to the data memory address that allocates the top quarter of data storage
+- sp: initialized to the data memory address that allocates the top quarter of data storage ([sp+n] allocates n halfwords in the stack)
 - lr: updated when executing a bl instruction
+- [sp-2]: memory-mapped I/O register for RFS bluetooth interface (supports both read and write)

 # Instruction List
 - add 	rd, rs, rt